-- (a) any machinery, equipment, appliance, container, implement and tool; and - (b) any component of any of those things; and - (c) anything fitted or connected to any of those things;
+- (a) any machinery, equipment, appliance, container, implement and tool, and - (b) any component of any of those things, and prohibited asbestos, in Part 10, Division 2A-see section 197A.

+(c) anything fitted or connected to any of those things.

-prohibited reason, in Part 6-see section 106;
+prohibited reason, in Part 6-see section 106.